Ministry of Public Security Food and Drug Crime Investigation Department Visits QBPC

-September 17, Minsitry of Public Security Food and Drug Crime Investigation Division Director General LV Wuqin and Deputy Director General LI Jiantao visited QBPC Office.
-QBPC Chair Michael Ding, Vice Chairs QU Xiaoyang and LEI Lingfei welcomed the guests.
-The two sides exchanged views on priority IP issues and challenges, and how Chinese economy can transition into a new phase.
+On September 17, Ministry of Public Security Food and Drug Crime Investigation Department Director General Lyu Wuqin and Deputy Director General Li Jiantao visited QBPC.
+QBPC Chair Michael Ding, Vice Chairs Qu Xiaoyang and Lei Lingfei welcomed the guests.
+The two sides exchanged views on priority IP issues and challenges, and how Chinese economy could make a transition into a new phase.

-Michael Ding first introduced recent works of QBPC.
-It has been twenty years since QBPC’s founding.
-From the initial focus on anti-counterfeiting, QBPC has grown into an IP platform covering all IP related subjects and has found its own way to improve the legal frame work of IP protection in China.
+Michael Ding first introduced recent work of QBPC.
+It had been twenty years since QBPC’s founding.
+From the initial focus on anti-counterfeiting, QBPC had grown into an IP platform covering all IP related subjects and had found its own way to improve the legal framework of IP protection in China.

-Director WANG Fei then introduced the fruitful results of “Operation Kunlun 2020”.
-The Operation has been highly acclaimed among QBPC members.
-Since its start, local law enforcement agencies have been on high gear and spared no effort on tackling IP infringements.
-Many major cases solved involve QBPC members.
-Even the pandemic has not slowed the officers down.
+Director Wang Fei then introduced the fruitful results of “Operation Kunlun 2020”.
+The Operation had been highly acclaimed among QBPC members.
+Since the beginning, local law enforcement agencies had been on high gear and spared no effort in tackling IP infringements.
+Many major cases involving QBPC members’ products were successfully concluded.
+Even the pandemic had not slowed the officers down.

-The participants also discussed issues that are of concern to both sides, such as IPR enforcement, trade secret protection through Criminal Law and challenges posed by new technologies and new business models.
-And QBPC wished to deepen cooperation with law enforcement agencies and work together to improve foreign enterprises’ confidence in Chinese market.
+The participants also discussed issues of importance to both sides, such as IPR enforcement, trade secret protection through Criminal Law and challenges posed by new technologies and new business models.
+Both sides wished to deepen cooperation and continue to improve foreign enterprises’ confidence in Chinese market.

-Director General LV Wuqin stated that striking against infringements and counterfeits is an integral part of law enforcement agencies’ duties and is significant in protecting people’s health and creating a business environment that is both fair and comeptitive.
-Last year, the Minsitry of Public Security formed the Food and Drug Crime Investigation Division.
-The very purpose was to build a team that is focused on IP related crimes and to strike them with a concentrated punch.
-Law enforcement agencies across the nation will treat all enterprises, domestic or foreign, equally.
-Polices will continue their operations like Kunlun and will work more closely with QBPC and its members to further improve IPR protection capabilities.
+Director General Lyu Wuqin stated that striking against infringements and counterfeits was an integral part of law enforcement agencies’ duties and was significant in protecting people’s health and creating a business environment that was both fair and competitive.
+Last year, the Ministry of Public Security formed the Food and Drug Crime Investigation Department.
+The very purpose was to build a team focusing on IP related crimes and to strike them with a concentrated punch.
+Law enforcement agencies across the nation would treat all enterprises, domestic or foreign, equally.
+Polices would continue their operations like Kunlun and would work more closely with QBPC and its members to further improve IPR protection capabilities.